bjucps/cps110-thinkcspy/_sources/15-Exceptions/intro-exceptions.rst

    :answer_e: 5
    :feedback_a: Try i = 0; that should print out .3333
    :feedback_b: Keep trying.
-   :feedback_c: When i=3, it will no longer be able to pring 1.0/ (3-i), but it will still print one more line in the except clause.
+   :feedback_c: When i=3, an exception occurs, but it will still print one more line in the except clause.
    :feedback_d: It will print the fraction for three values of i, and then one error message.
-   :feedback_e: When i=3, it will get a run-time error, and execution stops after that.
+   :feedback_e: When i=3, an exception is handled, and no more iterations of the loop occur.
    :correct: d
    :practice: T